RonenGru/LumaLayer/README.md

 ---

 ## 🛠️ Stability & Performance
 LumaLayer is built for reliability.
-Our recent "Gold Master" hardening included:
+Our recent "Multi-Material" hardening included:

-- **Full 4K/High-DPI Support:** Native scaling for ultra-high resolution monitors and laptops.
+- **Parent-State Persistence:** Settings for LumaMix and Flat Art Studio are managed directly on the parent window, keeping your sliders in sync even if the sub-windows are closed during session saves.
+- **DPI-Aware Layouts:** Unified horizontal layouts that dynamically center and size dither previews to prevent aspect-ratio stretching and border-cropping on narrow screens [1].
-- **Slicer-Sync Precision:** Vertex-snapping and rounding logic that eliminates "Floating Region" errors in Bambu Studio and OrcaSlicer.
+- **Slicer-Sync Precision:** Standard-compliant XML assembly packaging that allows multi-part 3MF files to load cleanly on unmodified, official releases of Bambu Studio and OrcaSlicer [1].
-- **Pixel-Perfect Input:** Rebuilt coordinate mapping ensures mouse clicks and X-Ray hovers are accurate regardless of Windows UI scaling.
-- **Project Persistence:** Robust `.lula` architecture that preserves your entire creative state between sessions.

 ---